chaoshades/snes-ffci/docs/Build.md

 ### apply.bat

-This script will copy the vanille ROM and applies every named patches from the `patches` folder.
-Also, there is logic is about a flag option to allow or not Developer mode.
+This script will copy the vanilla ROM and applies every named patches from the `patches` folder.
+Also, there is logic about a flag option to allow or not Developer mode.

 #### Args